Kucoin/kucoin-api-docs/source/localizable/index.html.md

 Param | Type | Description
 --------- | ------- | -----------
 currency | string | Currency
+chain | string | *[optional]* The chain name of currency, e.g. The available value for USDT are OMNI, ERC20, TRC20, default is OMNI.

 ### Responses
 Field | Description
 --------- | ------- | -----------
 address | Deposit address
 memo | Address remark.
 If there’s no remark, it is empty.
 When you withdraw from other platforms to the KuCoin, you need to fill in memo(tag).
-If you do not fill memo (tag), your deposit may not be available, please be cautious.
+If you do not fill memo (tag), your deposit may not be available, please be cautious. chain | The chain name of currency, e.g. The available value for USDT are OMNI, ERC20, TRC20, default is OMNI.

 ## Get Deposit Address